NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocommand/hpc.md

 ```bash
 module load aria2c
 ```
-- To install the repository, run the following (make sure to clone this to a directory with enough storage, write permissions and NOT a symbolic link (to be sure run cd \`pwd -P\`)!)
+- To install the repository, run the following (make sure to clone this to a directory with enough storage, write permissions and NOT a symbolic link (to be sure run cd \`pwd -P\`)!).
+It is recommended to perform this setup in a Python venv or conda environment:
 ```bash
 git clone https://github.com/NeuroDesk/neurocommand.git
 cd neurocommand